Jübek–Husum railway: Route

 The line begins in the third Husum station, which was opened in 1910 for the line to Erfde and Rendsburg.
 This station is the main hub of the North Sea coast of Schleswig-Holstein.
 In addition to the trains to and from Kiel it is served by the trains of the Marsh Railway and the Husum–Bad St. Peter-Ording line.
-The line runs to Kiel through flat geest lands to the northeast and reaches the Mühlenbach stream in Ohrstedt.
-There are no stations until Jübek.
+The line runs to Jübek through flat geest lands to the northeast and reaches the Mühlenbach stream in Ohrstedt.
+No operating stations or passing loops are left between Husum and Jübek.